-Section 8 has a housing voucher program that can make your rent super cheap.
+Section 8 is a housing program for low-income people.
+It can make your rent super cheap.

 Section 8 vouchers are very different from other housing programs.
 If you are on vouchers, you do not have to live in a particular building.
 You can live wherever you want! (though you have to convince the landlord to accept your housing voucher).

 Housing Vouchers can also be a unique opportunity for people with Environmental Illness, Multiple Chemical Sensitivities, or mold-related illnesses.
 Unlike other housing programs, vouchers will allow you to make your own arrangements for housing, so you have more opportunities to find safe housing.
 It is not always easy to find a landlord who will accept a voucher, but if you are willing to be persistent, you may be able to create an opportunity for yourself.